Control of the multiclass $G/G/1$ queue in the moderate deviation regime: Solution of the game

 Since $\theta\cdot\xi(0)=\theta\cdot x\ge0$, it follows that $\theta\cdot\zeta(0)=0$.
 Moreover, by definition of $\bar\Gam$, $\theta\cdot\zeta$ is nondecreasing.
-This shows $\zeta\in \calE$.
+This shows $\zeta\in\calE$.
 The causality property \eqref{11} follows directly from an analogous property of $\bar\Gam$.
 Next, $w(t)\ge0$ for all $t$, and, by definition, $f$ maps $\R_+$ to $\R_+^I$, whence $\varphi(t)\in\R_+^I$ for all $t$.
 This shows that $\bzeta$ is an admissible strategy.

 Now we check that $\bzeta$ is indeed a minimizing strategy.
-This is based on the minimality property of the Skorohod map (see e.g.\ \cite[Section 2]{cheman}).
-Namely, if $z,r\in \calD([0,T]:\R)$, $r$ is nonnegative and nondecreasing, and $z(t)+r(t)\ge0$ for all $t$, then
+This is based on the minimality property of the Skorohod map; see, for example, \cite{cheman}, Section~2.
+Namely, if $z,r\in\calD([0,T]\dvtx \R)$, $r$ is nonnegative and nondecreasing, and $z(t)+r(t)\ge0$ for all $t$, then

 Let $\alpha\in A$ be any admissible strategy.
-Given $\psi$, let $(\ph,\xi,\zeta,w)$ be as before.
+Given $\psi$, let $(\varphi,\xi,\zeta,w)$ be as before.
 The dynamics corresponding to $\psi$ and $\tilde\zeta:=\al[\psi]$ is given by $\tilde\varphi=\xi+\tilde\zeta$.
 Since $\al$ is an admissible strategy, we have that

 and $\theta\cdot\tilde\zeta$ is nonnegative and nondecreasing.
 Thus by the above minimality property,

 By monotonicity of $h$, \eqref{72} and Assumption \ref{mini},

 A similar estimate holds for $g$, namely